Everything You Need To Know about Bloodgood Japanese Maple Trees

 No matter what time of year, Bloodgood Japanese maple trees are a standout.
-Their leaves are purple in the spring, burgandy in the summer, and crimson in the fall.
+Their leaves are purple in the spring, burgundy in the summer, and crimson in the fall.
 Winter even adds visual interest with silvery bark.
+Here’s what to know about Bloodgood Japanese maple trees.

 Bloodgood Japanese Maple Trees at a Glance